 Biography and education

-Before transitioning to academia, Dr. Hewitt worked as a software developer and system analyst, including a role as a user analyst at Southwest Texas State University (TXST).
-She actively supports students participating in healthcare and security competitions and continues to mentor women considering careers in computing.
+Before transitioning to academia, Dr. Hewitt worked as a software developer and systems analyst, including a role as a user analyst at Southwest Texas State University.
+She continues to support professionals and students in computing and healthcare through competitions and networking events to foster inclusive professional growth in the technology and health information fields.

-Before transitioning to academia, Dr. Hewitt worked as a software developer and system analyst, including a role as a user analyst at Southwest Texas State University (TXST).
-She actively supports students participating in healthcare and security competitions and continues to mentor women considering careers in computing.
+Before transitioning to academia, Dr. Hewitt worked as a software developer and systems analyst, including a role as a user analyst at Southwest Texas State University.
+She continues to support professionals and students in computing and healthcare through competitions and networking events to foster inclusive professional growth in the technology and health information fields.

 Teaching Interests